Xamla/xamla_egomo/egomo_node/README.md

 <a name="SendCommand"></a>
 ### Service SendCommand ###

 In order to send commands to the gripper this service was created ([SendCommand.srv](https://github.com/Xamla/xamla_egomo/tree/master/egomo_msgs/srv)).
-The following commands are valid:
+The following commands are available:

 Command | value range | description
 ---------|-----------|--------------